Numbers, Facts and Trends Shaping Your World

 Here are the questions used for the report, along with responses, and the survey methodology.

-Chart showing Poles view Russia as a major threat and support NATO sending arms to Ukraine
+A bar chart showing that Poles view Russia as a major threat and support NATO sending arms to Ukraine

 The Russian invasion of Ukraine has led to a dramatic shift in attitudes in Poland, a key European partner and one which only three decades ago was part of the former Soviet Union’s Eastern Bloc.
 Negative attitudes among Poles towards Russia are at all-time highs since Pew Research Center began tracking opinion on this question in 2007, with virtually unanimous negative opinions of the Russian state.
 Currently, 94% see Russia as a major threat, up from 65% who said this in 2018, and 94% have no confidence at all in Russian President Vladimir Putin – also an all-time high.